Learning a Gaussian Mixture for Sparsity Regularization in Inverse Problems: A neural network for sparse recovery

 \subsubsection{Connections with the attention mechanism.}

-The transformer architecture, based on the attention mechanism \cite{vaswani2017attention}, has revolutionized the field of machine learning, especially natural language processing (NLP), offering a powerful solution for capturing and utilizing relevant information within complex data.
-Inspired by human attention, this mechanism enables models to selectively focus on the most important elements of the input, significantly enhancing their performance across a wide range of tasks, from NLP to computer vision.
+{The transformer architecture, which uses the attention mechanism \cite{vaswani2017attention}, has greatly improved machine learning, especially in natural language processing (NLP).
+This mechanism helps models focus on the most important parts of the input, boosting performance in various tasks, including NLP and computer vision.
+Instead of treating all input elements the same, the attention mechanism gives different weights to different parts, allowing models to allocate resources better and enhance both interpretability and performance.}

-Traditionally, machine learning models treat all input elements equally, neglecting the varying importance of different parts of the data.
-Attention addresses this limitation by introducing a mechanism that assigns weights or attention scores to different elements.
-By doing so, models can dynamically allocate their resources to the most relevant components, so their interpretability and performance increase.

 More precisely, we consider the self-attention mechanism, which consists of three main components: queries, keys, and values.
 The queries represent the elements that require attention, while the keys are compared to the queries to determine their relevance.
 The values correspond to the associated information or representations of the input elements.
 Attention scores are computed by measuring compatibility or similarity between the queries and the keys, often employing techniques like dot product, additive, or multiplicative attention.
 Softmax normalization is then used to obtain attention weights.
 Mathematically, an input $\eta \in \R^{L \times m}$ is linearly transformed into $Q = \eta U_Q$, $K = \eta U_K$ and $V = \eta U_V$, where $U_Q, U_K, U_V \in \R^{m \times m}$ are linear maps.
 The elements $Q,K,V \in \R^{L \times m}$ represent the $L$ queries, keys, and values of dimension $m$, respectively.
 The attention mechanism is then